Klerith/dart_polyline_do/README.md

 ### A simple usage example

-Two named constructors are provided Polyline.Decode and Polyline.Encode.
+Two named constructors are provided Polyline.decode and Polyline.encode.

 Calling `Polyline.encode` will compute the __encodedString__ and set the passed in coordinates to __decodedCoords__ on the instance of Polyline so that each instance of Polyline has access to the correct encoded string and subsequent decoded coordinates.
 Likewise, calling `Polyline.decode` computes the list of coordinates from the encoded string and sets the passed in encoded string to the instance of Polyline.